bee344/asset-hub-examples/README.md

 The Asset Hub will use DOT as its native currency.
 Users can transfer DOT from the Relay Chain into the Asset Hub and use it natively, and to the Relay Chain Asset Hub back to the Relay Chain for staking, governance, or any other activity.

 Using the Asset Hub for DOT balance transfers will be much more efficient than the Relay Chain and is highly recommended.
-## Assets Basics
+## Foreign Assets Basics

-Assets are stored as a map from an ID to information about the asset, including a management team, total supply, total number of accounts, its sufficiency for account existence, and more.
+Foreign Assets are stored as a map from an ID () to information about the asset, including a management team, total supply, total number of accounts, its sufficiency for account existence, and more.
 Additionally, the asset owner can register metadata like the name, symbol, and number of decimals for representation.

-Some assets, as determined by on-chain governance, are regarded as “sufficient”.
-Sufficiency means that the asset balance is enough to create the account on-chain, with no need for the DOT existential deposit.
-Likewise, you cannot send a non-sufficient asset to an account that does not exist.
-Sufficient assets can be used to pay transaction fees (i.e. there is no need to hold DOT on the account).
-Currentl

 Assets do have a minimum balance (set by the creator), and if an account drops below that balance, the dust is lost.

-### Asset Operations
+### Foreign Asset Operations

-The Assets pallet has its interface for dealing with assets.
-See the [Integration](#integration) section below for how to fetch information and construct transactions.

-The main functions you will probably interact with are `transfer_allow_death` and `transfer_keep_alive`.
+The main functions you will probably interact with are `foreignAssets.transfer_allow_death` and `foreignAssets.transfer_keep_alive`.
 These functions transfer some `amount` (balance) of an `AssetId` (a `u32`, not a contract address) to another account.

-The Assets pallet also provides an `approve_transfer`, `cancel_approval`, and `transfer_approved` interface for non-custodial operations.
+The `foreign-assets` also provides an `approve_transfer`, `cancel_approval`, and `transfer_approved` interface for non-custodial operations.

-Asset transfers will result in an `assets.transferred` event.
-The same instructions for [monitoring events and **not** transactions](build-protocol-info.md#events) applies to asset transfers.
+Asset transfers will result in an `foreignAssets.transferred` event.
+The same instructions for [monitoring events and **not** transactions](https://wiki.polkadot.network/docs/build-protocol-info#events) applies to asset transfers.

-Note that you can use the same addresses (except [pure proxies](../learn/learn-proxies-pure.md#anonymous-proxy-pure-proxy)!) on the Asset Hub that you use on the Relay Chain.
+Note that you can use the same addresses (except [pure proxies](https://wiki.polkadot.network/docs/learn-proxies-pure#anonymous-proxy-pure-proxy)!) on the Asset Hub that you use on the Relay Chain.
 The SS58 encodings are the same; only the chain information (genesis hash, etc.) will change on transaction construction.

 ## Integration